Strategic Branding: The Power of Color in Logo Design

 Exclusivity, craftsmanship, scarcity

-Luxury brands rely on restraint, not saturation.
+Luxury brands use restraint, not saturation

 Modern Tech & Startups